Myths About Shoulder Injury in Sports

 Myth #2: “If I want to be strong on My shoulders, I need many overhead works.”

 When the arm is lifted with heavy heights in a horizontal position, it puts a lot of stress on the arms.
-Therefore, when performing a resistant upward overhead press, there’s a greater danger of injury to the rotating cuffs, labrum, muscles, tendons and joint surfs.
-But you can have your arms as a spartan rider overhead on the ropes, monkey bars, rings, twisters, walls to get stronger.
+Therefore, when performing a resistant upward overhead press, there’s a greater danger of injury to the rotating cuffs, labrum, muscles, tendons, and joint surfs.
+But you can have your arms as a spartan rider overhead on the ropes, monkey bars, rings, twisters, and walls to get stronger.
 “This is the distinction: you pull down not pushing up with all these barriers.
 Therefore, when you pull down while climbing compared to when push up against resistance, the mechanisms of the joint of the shoulder and the acromioclavicular joint are significantly different.
 The down movement of the shoulder joint and the AC joint is simpler than the more hazardous upward movement exercises.

 Myth #3: Chest muscle is the most important muscle to prevent any kind of shoulder injury

-Facts: Two pectoral chest muscles are essential for the push-up and bear-hug like motion or bucket carrying.
+Facts: Two pectoral chest muscles are essential for the push-up and bear-hug-like motion or bucket carrying.

 For many athletes, the shoulder internal rotators are the most significant muscle group to avoid shoulder injury.
 The back of the axis is formed by this group of muscles.
 If contracted, the upper arm is rotated externally.
 This movement is like a backhand shot of a tennis player.